-Prepare yourself for a career as an electrician with a course that allows you to use your technical mind and hands.
-Melbourne Polytechnic's Certificate II in Electrotechnology Studies (Prevocational) can set you on the path to sole tradership, or to working for a contracting company with a career in electrotechnology.
+Prepare yourself for a career as an electrician with a hands-on course that allows you to use your technical mind.
+Our Certificate II in Electrotechnology Studies (pre-vocational) can set you on the path to being your own boss, or to working for a contracting company with a career in electrotechnology.

 Secure your future in electrotechnology